- medical volunteers recruited

 Paths & Goals

-- Customers who organize on NationBuilder use trackable paths and goals to move supporters up the ladder of engagement.
+- Leaders who organize on NationBuilder use trackable paths and goals to move supporters up the ladder of engagement.

 Their work involved spending countless hours narrowing down volunteer roles and mapping out what each of their journeys would look like.
 Getting clear on which roles were necessary and why was critical to streamlining and optimizing the experience for any volunteer, donor or organization that landed on their site.